-To summarize the debate of nutramigen vs alimentum, here is a simple guide to see their differences in one glance:
+To summarize the debate of nutramigen vs alimentum, here is a simple guide to see their differences at one glance:

-Claims to work in reducing gas in 48 hours
+Claims to work in 48 hours in reducing gas

-Claims to work in reducing gas in 24 hours
+Claims to work in 24 hours in reducing gas

 Stronger taste and smell

-Milder taste and smell but still has an odor
+Milder taste and smell (still has an odour)